alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - “The data set itself does not include any media, but interpretations of it are visual in nature.
 Brain regions are spatial, regardless whether this is captured explicitly in the data set.
 The data could be illustrated by addition of multidimensional images or 3D meshes when interlinked with Concepts in the graph, though it'd be interesting to consider whether visuospatial imagination counts as a medium as well.” (from Initial Media Data Details)
   - A-3: but are these alternative abstractions brought on by the survey or are they different interpretations of what is meant by Textual or Grouped?
+  - Merged from prior AUTOMATIC_DERIVATION_INFERENCE code: There are times when the data is derived, and when you assume that you'll need to immediately derive something
+    - Conversation between all authors (A-1, A-2, A-3)
+    - "The text components of medical records often contain quantitative measures and features, which however require some pre-processing/structuring.
+In filling out the data dimensions, I considered that the unstructured data would have been pre-processed somehow and was fairly liberal in how that structure could be realized.” (from Alternative Dataset Reflections) -- they are thinking of part of the processing, nnot just the raw

 ## Other interesting tidbits not yet coded
   - Half of Tabular respondents expect empty cells
   - Some reported datasets with millions of tables
    - often when there's a temporal component
    - some were thinking of image data in terms of rows or columns
   - What is trajectory data?
     - “I wouldn't precisely reset it to "never".
 The data represents trajectories, which are a network.” (from Initial Network Data Details)
   - People had a fairly event spread of alternative being difficult to not difficult, useful to not useful, accurate to inaccurate